Jon Arnett: Professional career

-Arnett was selected by the Los Angeles Rams in the first round of the 1957 NFL draft, the number two choice overall, one of two running backs picked ahead of legendary Syracuse fullback Jim Brown in that lottery.
+Arnett was selected by the Los Angeles Rams in the first round of the 1957 NFL draft (No. 2 overall), one of two backs picked ahead of the legendary Syracuse Jim Brown in the order.
 His initial contract signed with the Rams was a one-year deal for $15,000.
 The most he ever made in a single season during his ten-year career was $37,000.

-In addition to averaging 4.6 yards per carry during his first four seasons with the Rams, Arnett also served as a punt return and kickoff return specialist and was among the team's leading pass receivers.
+In addition to averaging 4.6 yards per carry during his first four seasons, Arnett also served as a punt return and kickoff return specialist.
+He also was among the team's top pass receivers and lined up at split end on occasion.

+In 1958, Arnett had the best season of his career.
+He amassed 1,177 yards from scrimmage, fourth most in the league.
+The highlight came in Week 6, when he ran wild in a 42–28 victory over the Chicago Bears in Los Angeles.
+Overall, Arnett accounted for 295 yards—90 on the ground in 10 carries, 71 on three pass receptions and 134 more on four kick returns.
+The memorable performance was not lost on head coach George Halas and the Bears, who would acquire him in a trade six years later.

-Arnett's production fell off after the 1961 season — his last of five consecutive trips to the Pro Bowl — when a chronic "knee sprain" began to exact its toll.
-Largely robbed of the fluidity which made his open-field running a constant big play threat for the Rams, Arnett came to be viewed as expendable by the team in the run-up to the 1964 season.
+Arnett's production tailed off after the 1961 season, the last of his five consecutive trips to the Pro Bowl, when a chronic knee sprain began to exact its toll.
+Largely robbed of the fluidity which made his open-field running a constant big play threat for the Rams, the veteran came to be viewed as expendable by the team in the run-up to the 1964 season.
 Arnett acknowledged his status, declaring "The hardest thing with any athlete is to be injured.
 The relationship with players and coaches becomes different."

-With predictions of the forthcoming move rife, Jon Arnett was traded to the Chicago Bears in August 1964.
-In the 3-for-1 trade the Rams received four-year starting guard Roger Davis, center Joe Wendryhoski, a veteran of the Canadian Football League, and rookie defensive back Frank Budka of Notre Dame.
+With predictions of the forthcoming move rife, Arnett was traded to the Chicago Bears in August, 1964.
+In the 3-for-1 trade the Rams received four-year starting guard Roger Davis, center Joe Wendryhoski, a veteran of the Canadian Football League, and rookie defensive back Frank Budka.

-Legendary Bears head coach George Halas declared that the addition of the veteran Arnett helped fill a "gaping hole" for his club in the aftermath of the death of left halfback Willie Galimore.
+Halas declared that the addition of Arnett would help fill a "gaping hole" for his club in wake of the untimely death of halfback Willie Galimore prior to the season.
 "Ron Bull has been filling in adequately," Halas said, "but we needed another man at the position."

-Arnett would play three largely uneventful seasons for the Bears, retiring after the 1966 campaign.
+Arnett never regained his former status, however, and he spent three uneventful seasons with the Bears before he opted for retirement after the 1966 campaign.

-Arnett was known by teammates as "The Cat" and by the popular nickname of "Jaguar Jon."
-Arnett's nicknames were attributed to an "unusual sense of balance and body coordination which enables him to dodge, cut, and slip from tacklers."